mekomsolutions/openmrs-module-initializer/readme/concepts.md

 | - | - | - | - | - | - | - | - |

-#### Implicit Handling of Concept Names
+### Implicit Handling of Concept Names
 Concept names (whether fully specified names, short names or synonyms) specified through their ad-hoc column on a CSV line that defines a concept end up being saved as their own separate `ConceptName` entities.
 In other words concept names are treated as second order metadata that is saved along when the concept itself is saved.
-This means that they have their own UUID assigned behind the scenes _implicitly_.
+This means that they have their own UUID assigned behind the scenes _implicitly_ when it is not set explicitly by the appropriate concept name UUID header.

 Each concept name UUID is however univoquely generated from the following seed information:
 1. The concept UUID,